GAP insurance purchase options: which GAP insurance policy is best for me?

 A Contract Hire GAP Insurance policy will cover any shortfall in the market value settlement/settlement provided by your comprehensive insurer.
 Additionally, you can opt to cover your initial deposit up to £3000.
 GAP insurance can enable you to settle your contract hire agreement easily should your car be declared a total loss, covering your liability.
 This leaves you free to get a brand-new car without having to worry about any debt from the previous agreement.

-Although it is declining in popularity, buying cars outright privately or from a VAT registered dealership with cash is still a preferable option for a lot of people.
+Although it is declining in popularity, buying cars outright privately or from a VAT registered car dealership with cash is still a preferable option for a lot of people.
 If you have recently bought your car outright from a dealership or garage, Back to Invoice Plus policies or Vehicle Replacement Plus policies are the best choice.
 Cars depreciate quickly, and buying upfront can often be considered a bad investment as you will probably never get back how much you initially paid.
-Back to Invoice GAP insurance will cover the shortfall between your comprehensive insurer’s settlement and the original invoice price of your vehicle, so you won’t be out of pocket should your car be written off or stolen.
+Back to Invoice GAP insurance coverage will cover the shortfall between your comprehensive insurer’s settlement and the original invoice price of your vehicle, so you won’t be out of pocket should your car be written off or stolen.

 Agreed Value GAP insurance can be bought for cars paid for outright from a private seller.
-They follow the same rules as Back to Invoice Plus policies, except the value of your vehicle at the time the policy was purchased (according to Glass’s Guide) will be referred to.
+They follow the same rules as Back to Invoice Plus policies, except the value of your car at the time the policy was purchased (according to Glass’s Guide) will be referred to.
 Agreed Value GAP insurance policies also apply to cars bought from dealerships if they have not met the time frame for Back to Invoice or Vehicle Replacement policies.

 Negative equity is a common term used in the housing market; it applies when an investment, such as a house, is worth less than its outstanding balance.
 Negative equity is commonly seen in financed cars, as they can often end up being worth less than the remaining balance that needs to be paid.